warpdriven/warp-driven-visual-search/readme.txt

    b.
 Fill in the Data Server Key (this is not mandatory, but the data dashboard function depends on it).

    c.
-Turn off Test mode.
+Turn off Test mode if you passed the testing.
+If not, just read the Regarding Test Mode part first.

-### Additional information:
+### Additional information

 #### Regarding the Recommendation API Key